snsnsns/snsnsns.github.io/_pages/forthetillerman.md

 ---

 ### Writing Samples
-As requested, here are samples of professional journalistic writing.
+Here are a few samples of my professional journalistic writing.
 I have written a few cultural and food-related stories for the news site <em>[Dallas Observer](https://www.dallasobserver.com)</em>.

 [Texans Stranded at the Top of the World by Coronavirus](https://www.dallasobserver.com/arts-culture/texans-stranded-nepal-coronavirus-11894424/): An international story of COVID-19 panic and border closings, in which Texans Sean Starr and Jennifer Baker found themselves stranded in Nepal.